If you’ve come across a snake recently, you reacted in one of two ways:

-If the temperature goes above 90 degrees Fahrenheit, a snake will most likely overheat its system and this will result in a fever it can’t control – if it remains in the temperature range or can’t get out.
+If the temperature goes above 90 degrees Fahrenheit, a snake will most likely overheat its system and this will result in a fever it can’t control – if it remains in that temperature range or can’t get out.

 Exposure to temperatures in excess of 95 degrees Fahrenheit can only mean one thing for a snake: death in minutes!